nv-vn/TelegraML/README.md

 [glgbot](https://github.com/nv-vn/glgbot) - Some groupchat utilities: saved quotes, correcting messages, music jukebox, cute cat pics, and more

+[telegraml-dashboard](https://github.com/nv-vn/telegraml-dashboard) - Tool for auto-generating web dashboards for your bots

-If you're using TelegraML and you'd like your bot listed here, feel free to open a PR to list it here with a link and a short description.
+If you're using TelegraML and you'd like your bot/extension/tutorial listed here, feel free to open a PR to list it here with a link and a short description.

 ## API Status: